Mad-ness/pxeboot/docs/Building_winpe_boot_iso.md

 ## Common prerequisites

 1. We need to have installed Windows 7.
 I'm running one in a KVM virtual machine.
 2. A Linux machine that is configured to run as a PXE server.
-I use for this an ARM board [Banana R1][http://www.banana-pi.org/r1.html].
+I use for this an ARM board [Banana R1](http://www.banana-pi.org/r1.html).
 3. A running Samba service.
-I have another ARM based board [Cubieboard 2][http://cubieboard.org/].
+I have another ARM based board [Cubieboard 2](http://cubieboard.org/) that's running it.

 Actually it doesn't matter where and how you running the services they just should be avaiable.
 It is considered that all required PXE services and Samba are already configured and running so once you boot a PC over network it gets booting PXE boot menu.
 Here describes only the things related to Windows OS.